5 Ideas to Increase Employee Satisfaction and Retention

 Help Them Grow

 You don’t need to buy a cake (or hire a movie-themed singing telegram) to show your appreciation.
 Career-based incentives like offsite leadership-training programs or online courses or succession planning programs are a terrific way to show your commitment to your employees and making them feel like they’re a valued members of your team.
-And you’re not just investing your workers...you’re investing in your company as well, by improving the quality and capabilities of your staff.
+And you’re not just investing in your workers...you’re investing in your company as well, by improving the quality and capabilities of your staff.

 Say Thank You